wenckerm1lder/Rgstry-roof/README.md

 Data from DockerHub registry is cached into some specific path with `tools_cache_path` attribute.

+`tools_repo_path` attribute can be used to set path for local cloned [CinCan tools repository](https://gitlab.com/CinCan/tools).
+This is used to get meta files instead.
+Also some utilities are using this path (e.g. syncing README and description information into Docker Hub from tools repository.)

 `tokens` attribute can contain multiple tokens with schema \<provider\>:token.
 Tokens are helpful in cases, when API limit is needed to be increased for version checking.
 Caching is used to reduce the amount of requests.